jasonumiker/docker-kube-intro-workshop/README.md

 ## Working Environment

 ### Cloud9
 All of the local Docker commands will be run within a Cloud9 environment.
 Cloud9 is a combination of a dedicated Linux instance on EC2 and a nice browser-based front-end for it that includes both an Integrated Development Envornment (IDE) and a Shell to interact with it.
-The steps to set up this Cloud9 are in our EKS Workshop <https://eksworkshop.com/prerequisites/self_paced/workspace/#region-3>.
-The closest region it is available to us is Singapore so please create it there.
+The steps to set up this Cloud9 are in our EKS Workshop <https://eksworkshop.com/prerequisites/self_paced/workspace/#region-0>.
+Today we'll use Oregon as Cloud9 is not yet available in Sydney.

-You can do the [Docker Basics](#docker-basics) steps from just a newly launched Cloud9 without worrying about IAM or the Kubernetes setup steps.
+You can do the local [Docker Basics](#docker-basics) steps on just a newly launched Cloud9 without worrying about IAM or the Kubernetes setup steps.
+I suggest that you do the Kubernetes steps below at the start though as EKS takes 15-20 minutes to launch and you can do the Docker steps while waiting for that to complete.

 ### Kubernetes
 To do the [Kubernetes Basics](#kubernetes-basics) steps we'll need to set up an EKS cluster.
 The instructions to do that are in the <https://eksworkshop.com> guide under `Start the workshop ... on your own`.
 Please continue those instructions including the `Create an IAM role for your Workspace`, `Attach the IAM role to your Workspace`, `Install Kubernetes Tools`, `Update the IAM settings for your Workspace`, `Create an SSH key` and `Launch using eksctl`.
 Then stop and complete the [introductory steps in this guide](#kubernets-basics) before proceeding with that workshop.